ManexusTech/pubzeroai/README.md

 * Follow the [coding standards](docs/coding-standards.md).
 * Write tests for new features or bug fixes.
-* Ensure your changes don’t break existing functionality (create unit tests and run integration tests).
+* Ensure your changes don't break existing functionality (create unit tests and run integration tests).
 * For **larger features**, please discuss them first in an issue or pull request.

 ---